 The Connection Between Erb’s Palsy and Shoulder Dystocia

 When a mother hears that her newborn baby suffered a birth injury, she is often not prepared for this news and doesn’t know much about birth injuries.
 So, when a mother hears the terms Erb’s palsy and shoulder dystocia used after her baby is born, she needs to understand the connections between the two birth injuries.
+In our years of helping mothers with birth injuries, we have learned many of the answers to the questions you are having right now.
+We have created a section to help you find the information about Erb’s Palsy to help with your child’s diagnosis and how to move forward.

 Shoulder dystocia occurs when a baby’s shoulder gets caught behind the mother’s pubic bone in the birth canal.
 This is often a scary situation, as doctors and nurses have to act fast and perform maneuvers correctly to get the baby unstuck.
 This situation can quickly become dangerous if a doctor uses too much force on the baby, causing injuries to the brachial plexus nerves located near the shoulder.
 Shoulder dystocia injuries can range from mild to severe.